bitrix24/b24restdocs/api-reference/chats/widgets/im-context-menu.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- from Sergei's file: general description, scenarios where it's useful, link to the page in the widgets section
+- from Sergei's file: general description, for which scenarios it is useful, link to the page in the widget section

 {% endnote %}